variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---
 title: 'First Friday: A Night of Art 2017'
+description: >-
-description: 'First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
-Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.'
+  First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
+Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
 image_path: /assets/images/signature-events/first-friday-greeley.png
 header_image_path:
 weight: 2
 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on August 4th, 2017 for our next First Friday
+Join us on September 1, 2017 for our next First Friday

 ###### *Participating locations:*